m0xpd/SubHarmonics/Hardware/README.md

 The division is achieved by a pair of CD4015 (Decade counter) and CD4051 (Analog Mux/Demux) in conventional configuration.
 The divisor is set by a PIC microcontroller, which reads a potentiometer or a CV input signal and decodes the voltage (0-5V) into one of 8 settings for the dividers.
-A further divide-by-2 stage, implemented in a CD4013 (D-type SR flip-flop) applied to the outputs of the dividers adds another octave of division, which implements the divide by 2 on the A channel.
+A further divide-by-2 stage, implemented in a CD4013 (D-type SR flip-flop) applied to the outputs of the dividers adds another octave of division, which completes the divide by 2 on the A channel.

 The outputs of the dividers, A and B (and their complements, not_A and not_B) are fed to two modulators, implemented in a quad NOR package (CD4001).